michaela10c/connectome-fidelity/README.md

   required to extend the upper bound analysis to the 24-condition case
 - Linear CKA (Kornblith et al. 2019) provides independent corroboration of the RSA
   result: CKA(CC, Random) = 0.502 (Exp 1, p = 0.0095) and 0.647 (Exp 2, p < 0.0001),
-  both significantly greater than chance (permutation test against stimulus-label null); bootstrap CIs are wide, reflecting model-level variability, and the permutation test is the primary inference
+  both significantly greater than chance (permutation test against stimulus-label null); the Exp 2 bootstrap CI is wide due to a bimodal distribution caused by near-overflow activations in some stable random models — the permutation test is the primary inference
 - MDS embeddings confirm the representational geometry visually: a partially circular ring structure for Experiment 1 and clear polarity separation for Experiment 2; noise-whitened RDM correlations remain significant in both